floor-licker/mithril/mithril-universal/README.md

 Universal chain abstraction layer for Mithril, enabling support for multiple proof-of-stake blockchains.

+> **Status:** Proof-of-Concept
+> **Purpose:** Demonstrate Mithril's extensibility to blockchains beyond Cardano

 ## Overview

 `mithril-universal` provides the core abstractions needed to integrate any proof-of-stake blockchain with Mithril's stake-based threshold signature scheme.
-Instead of being limited to Cardano, Mithril can now support Ethereum, Solana, Polkadot, and any other PoS chain.
+This crate establishes the architectural foundation for multi-chain support, validated through an Ethereum reference implementation.

+**What this enables:**
+- Blockchain-agnostic protocol components
+- Consistent API across different chains
+- Foundation for cross-chain proofs and light clients
+- Reference architecture for future blockchain integrations

+**What this is NOT:**
+- NOT a production-ready multi-chain deployment system
+- NOT a complete solution for fast sync across all chains
+- NOT intended to replace chain-specific optimizations

 ## Features